Myles Straw Player Props: Guardians vs. Twins

 Myles Straw At The Plate

-- He has not gone deep in his 31 games this year.
+- He has not hit a home run in his 32 games this year.

-- In five games this year (16.1%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- In six games this season (18.8%), Straw has picked up an RBI, including two games with multiple runs batted in.

-- In 29.0% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (12.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.